 High Glycemic Foods

 A discussion about high and low glycemic foods brings me back to the fungus on my hand.
-I have learned the hard way that every time I deviate from a strict caveman diet of really healthy food, the area on my hand where my rash used to fester on a daily basis will flare up once again.
+I have learned the hard way that every time I deviate from The Real Diet of Man's list of really healthy food, the area on my hand where my rash used to fester on a daily basis will flare up once again.
 First the area will itch, then the skin will dry out and get rough, and in a worst case scenario it will start to weep resulting in small open sores.
 In most cases my dietary deviations are unintentional.
 In other words I try a food product that I believe will be okay and it's not okay.
 In most other cases it's because I was a guest at a social function and ate some of the “forbidden socially correct foods” to be polite.

 Amazingly, it may take anywhere from a few hours down to a few minutes for me to have a reaction from high glycemic foods.
 I know this because I have learned to “listen” to my body.
 In other words, I remember what I eat and when I ate it so I can reflect on my diet in response to how my body is functioning.
 Body function includes the mental monitoring of joint pain, intestinal health, my mental attitude, heart beat and blood pressure, weight, energy, and the rash on my hand.